A Plug-and-Play Method for Guided Multi-contrast MRI Reconstruction based on Content/Style Modeling: Results

+In the iterative PnP-CoSMo algorithm, the CR update step (Eq. \ref{eq:content_update}) represents a strategy for correcting arbitrary discrepancies between the prior content and the measured k-space.
+We tested its robustness against two specific discrepancies: (a) contrast-specific structure (e.g., a lesion) present in the target contrast but not in the reference contrast, and (b) spatial misalignment in the reference contrast image.
+Additionally, we analyzed the influence of the CR step size $\gamma$ on the reconstruction quality and the convergence properties of CR.
+Here, we used the RefRes-1 dataset and the model with $J_M$=1, which was additionally fine-tuned on two training volumes for 50k iterations.

-In order to test the effectiveness of the CR module in resolving structure present in the target contrast but absent in the reference contrast, we simulated a lesion in the T2W image and performed reconstruction with and without the CR module.
-As shown in Fig. \ref{fig:sim_lesion}, the CR module was able to recover the lesion fully at $R$=2 and substantially at $R$=4.
+For testing the effectiveness of the CR module in resolving structures present exclusively in the target contrast, we simulated a lesion in the T2W image and reconstructed the image with and without the CR module.
+As shown in Fig. \ref{fig:sim_lesion}, the CR module recovered the lesion fully at $R$=2 and substantially at $R\in\{4,6,8\}$.